This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to

 That being said, don’t flood your toddler with all sorts of fun drinks or they will be drinking a lot even when they aren’t really thirsty.
 Have a water bottle for your toddler and let them decide when they need a drink.

 You can also cover their seat with a car seat liner just to be safe.
 Then if they do have an accident, it won’t get the seat wet and it’s a much easier clean up.
 I like to bring a small spray bottle of stain and odor remover just in case there is a potty or vomit incident.
 That way you aren’t stuck with the smell in your car for the rest of the trip.

-You might also want to consider bringing a portable potty with you so that if you’re caught in a situation where your toddler needs to go NOW, you can pull over and take care of it.
+You might also want to consider bring a portable potty with you so that if you’re caught in a situation where your toddler needs to go NOW, you can pull over and take care of it.
 For a breakdown of the best travel potties for toddlers, see this post.

 Toddler Road Trip Packing List